Select Page

 by | Oct 15, 2020 | Feet (Followership), Little Feat, observe

-Many people I have talked with over the last few months are starting to reconnect to some of their initial goals for their life.
-Being forced to actually hold still for this long, I can certainly relate – this much time to actually NOT be chasing after something has brought a different level of awareness to what matters and what is temporal.
+Many people are starting to reconnect to their initial goals for their lives.
+Being forced to actually hold still for Covid, I can certainly relate – this much time to NOT be chasing after something has brought a different level of awareness to what matters and what is temporal.
 This writing practice has allowed me to do another positive thing – focus on gratitude.
 Many of these stories have caused me to reflect on the many gifts I have received over the years, and reach out and let them know about their impact on me.
 One of them was a story from a Bible study many years ago, and the question is “What are you most thankful for?”
 After the typical awkward silence, one of the men said “My Feet.
 When I get up and roll out of bed, and see them, I am grateful”…

 … so you know I had to use that story for this series 😉 I would love to say that I thought that was profound, but frankly, at the time, I had to swallow a laugh.
-It was the simplicity of the comment, and it’s earnestness that has continued to deepen my understanding of that simple sentence.
+It was the simplicity of the comment and its earnestness that has continued to deepen my understanding of that simple sentence.
 There is the existential nature of the statement – each day is a gift, sure.
 And, the actual fact of HAVING feet that work is not something to be taken for granted as you get older.
 I have been using this time to also pay attention to some pain in my neck (… I see that smirk…) which has meant some Physical Therapy.
 In this practice, we are all socially distant, but you observe others working to do something that is easy for you – like stand up on a stack of blocks and balance.
 From knee surgery, injury, whatever… it is not something they can take for granted.
+As you are working on your neck or something easy for them…

 Physical therapy is about getting your body realigned – finding what is not working “as designed” and helping you gain that back.
-Feet play an important role in that – your whole weight on about a square foot – so in my case that is 170 lbs/sq ft of pressure – all day, everyday.
-And the slightest issue there is reflected upward into other systems that try to compensate, and before you observe your hips are tilted, or your shoulder, or in my case, my head is literally not pointing the right direction 😉 It is a slow process of daily exercise to get it back to “normal” – which starts with noticing something is not right.
+Feet play an important role in that – your whole weight on about a square foot – so in my case, that is 150 lbs/sq ft of pressure – all day, everyday.
+The slightest issue there is reflected upward into other systems that try to compensate, and before you observe your hips are tilted, or your shoulder, or in my case, my head is not pointing in the right direction 😉 (Some of you are not surprised about that) It is a slow process of daily exercise to get it back to “normal” – which starts with noticing something is not right.
 The real feat is not ignoring it – and taking action.
-I was talking with a leader yesterday who… well let’s just say this full title fits the situation.
-AND, the feat is getting their feet to actually move – somewhere.
-The therapy is physical – not what they want to hear of course… they will probably just continue experiencing … The Fan.
+I was talking with a leader yesterday who… well let’s just say this title fully fits the situation.
+AND, the feat is getting their team’s feet to move – somewhere.
+It is not what they want to hear of course… but until they do, all will continue experiencing … The Fan.

 Share This